If you are interested:

 Hamilton RFC is looking to provide empowering opportunities for girls to play on a sports team with a positive culture that looks to develop the girls into strong women on the field and in their community.
 Playing tag rugby will help girls build the skills they need to be successful at the high school level and to earn college scholarships at the end of their high school career.
 They will also work directly with our high school players, helping incoming freshmen build a network of supportive friends before they officially walk through the halls as a student of Hamilton High School.

-The team will be coached by current and former players of the Hamilton Girls’ Rugby team under the supervision of the adult coaching staff.
+The team will be coached by current and former players of the Hamilton Girls’ Rugby team.
 This gives our young ladies the opportunity to grow as leaders in the community, develop relationships with future teammates, build their resume, and earn some extra money.
 The general manager of the Tag Rugby Academy is Hannah Pfersch who is a Hamilton alum.
 Hannah has played for the U-20 US National team and currently plays for Quinnipiac University.
 She helped start the Tag Rugby Academy in 2019.

 - If the league is co-ed, why is Hamilton RFC only offering this opportunity to girls?

 - Will players take a bus to the tournaments?